1989 Edmonton municipal election: Aldermen

-Ward 1
+Each ward elects two councillors.
+Voters can cast one or two votes (plurality block voting).

 Public school trustees

 One trustee is elected from each ward.
 Additional trustees are elected by taking the non-victorious candidate with the most votes between each of Wards 1 and 4, Wards 2 and 3, and Ward 5 and 6.

 Separate (Catholic) school trustees

 One trustee is elected from each ward, and the non-victorious candidate with the most total votes is also elected.
+Day was elected as second member for Ward 1.

 Senate Nominee Election

 This was a province-wide election.
 Results below reflect only Edmonton vote totals; provincially, Stan Waters was elected (see 1989 Alberta Senate nominee election for province-wide results).